bertilmuth/being/README.md

 * HTTP request handlers
 * A few configuration settings

-Then you can run your service.
+Then you can run and test your service.

 If you don't know what an aggregate is, read [Martin Fowler's description](https://www.martinfowler.com/bliki/DDD_Aggregate.html), as an example.